Asian American Cancer Health Disparities

 What is Unnecessary and Unusual about Asian American Health Disparities?

-Our cancer burden is unique, because Asian Americans were the first U.S. racial/ethnic group to experience cancer as the leading cause of death.
-In all other racial groups, heart disease is the leading cause of death.
+First, the cancer burden for Asian Americans is unique because we were the first U.S. racial/ethnic group to experience cancer as the leading cause of death.
+In many other racial groups, heart disease is the leading cause of death.

-The cancer burden that affects Asian Americans is unusual, because, more than any other racial/ethnic group, Asian Americans experience proportionally more cancers of infectious origin, such as liver cancer, cervical cancer, and stomach cancer.
+Second, the cancer burden is unusual because, more than any other racial/ethnic group, Asian Americans experience proportionally higher rates of cancers from infectious origin, such as liver cancer, cervical cancer, and stomach cancer.
+Liver cancer may be caused by the hepatitis B virus (HBV); cervical cancer may becaused by humanpapilloma virus (HPV); and stomach cancer may caused by H. pylori.

 In addition, Asian Americans increasingly are acquiring cancers associated with migration to the United States and “Westernization” such as those attributed to diet and sedentary living.